Betrothed to My Sister's Ex: Manga

 A manga adaptation illustrated by Chikage Nakakura began serialization on Futabasha's Gaugau Monster website on July 24, 2020.
-The manga's chapters have been collected into nine tankōbon volumes as of June 2025.
+The manga's chapters have been collected into eleven tankōbon volumes as of July 2026.
 The manga adaptation is published digitally in English on Comico's Pocket Comics website.
 In April 2025, Seven Seas Entertainment announced that they had also licensed the manga adaptation for English publication beginning in January 2026.